Why do I need to manage my research data?

 I would like to store my data securely within the University.
 What are my options?

 Some of the tools and services provided by the University for researchers include space for data and document storage.
-The SharePoint service, for instance, provides 25 GB.
-A list of other University services that come with data storage space is also available.
+The SharePoint Online service, for instance, provides up to 1 TB, and OneDrive for Business (part of the Nexus365 suite of tools) offers 5 TB.

-IT Services provides a University-wide, centrally-funded, backup and long-term file storage service for staff and postgraduate students – known as the HFS (Hierarchical File Server).
+IT Services provides a University-wide, centrally-funded backup service for staff and postgraduate students – known as the HFS (Hierarchical File Server).
 It provides an automated backup service for personal computers and servers alike.

 The University is currently undertaking a project to scope and provide dedicated storage for research data.